Art&Craft - Wood features - Miscellaneous

 photo source: wood-database.com

-I was saying that oak adds a number of flavours to wine.
-They can be vanilla, coconut, cinnamon, clove, nutmeg, cedar, chocolate, coffee, fig, burnt wood, smoke.
-All these flavours come only from wood and to enhance them the barrel is superficially burned inside.
+I said that oak adds a range of flavors to wine.
+They can be vanilla, coconut, cinnamon, cloves, cloves, nutmeg, cedar, chocolate, coffee, fig, fig, burnt wood, smoke.
+All these flavors come only from the wood and to bring them out the barrel is superficially burned inside.

-By burning lignin decomposes releasing all these flavours.
-Depending on the wine producer's requirements, the wood may be burned more or less.
+By burning the lignin decomposes releasing all these flavors.
+Depending on the wine maker's requirements, the wood may be burned more or less.

 oak barrel